BGAcademy23/B3/tutorial.md

 Structural genome annotation is ideally performed by a combination of a statistical model (e.g. Hidden Markov Model derivate) and extrinsic evidence (e.g. from transcriptomics or known protein sequences).
 The statistical model parameters have to be adapted to the genomic properties of novel species.
 For adapting parameters, an initial set of high-quality training genes from the target species is required.
 This is tricky to obtain.
 BRAKER is a perl script that comprises several pipelines to automated the solution of this problem: fully automatically generate an initial set of training genes, train gene finders, and then predict genes with the trained parameters and extrinsic evidence.

 We will today take an approach to structural genome annotation that takes advantage both of RNA-Seq data, and a large database of known proteins, using BRAKER3 ([preprint](https://doi.org/10.1101/2023.06.10.544449), [software](https://github.com/Gaius-Augustus/BRAKER)).
 If sufficient transcriptome data is available, then BRAKER3 is usually the best choice of pipeline.
-However, in the lack of transcriptome data, you may consider alternative BRAKER pipelines that we do not cover, today (e.g. running BRAKER1 with RNA-Seq ([paper](https://doi.org/10.1093/bioinformatics/btv661)) + running BRAKER2 with protein database only ([paper](https://doi.org/10.1093/nargab/lqaa108)) followed by combination with TSEBRA ([paper](https://doi.org/10.1186/s12859-021-04482-0), [software](https://github.com/Gaius-Augustus/TSEBRA)); or in complete lack of RNA-Seq data, running BRAKER2 with proteins only on small genome, or running GALBA ([paper](https://doi.org/10.1186/s12859-023-05449-z)) with proteins of a few reference species on a large genome).
+However, in the lack of transcriptome data, you may consider alternative BRAKER pipelines that we do not cover, today: running BRAKER1 with RNA-Seq ([paper](https://doi.org/10.1093/bioinformatics/btv661)) + running BRAKER2 with protein database only ([paper](https://doi.org/10.1093/nargab/lqaa108)) followed by combination with TSEBRA ([paper](https://doi.org/10.1186/s12859-021-04482-0), [software](https://github.com/Gaius-Augustus/TSEBRA)); or in complete lack of RNA-Seq data, running BRAKER2 with proteins only on small genome, or running GALBA ([paper](https://doi.org/10.1186/s12859-023-05449-z)) with proteins of a few reference species on a large genome.

 ### BRAKER3